 There are multiple stakeholders for a release.
 Whether the team is small or large, keeping the right stakeholders informed about how releases are progressing and what actions are required.

 Azure Government clouds provide private and semi-isolated locations for specific Government or other services, separate from the normal Azure services.
 Highest levels of privacy have been adopted for these clouds, including restricted data access policies.

-Azure Government clouds are completely isolated environments and require unique Azure endpoints to manage the services offered there.
+Azure Government clouds require unique Azure endpoints to manage the services offered there.

 For large and high scale applications, the promise of “enterprise grade” availability and high reliability levels are key to customer confidence on the applications.
 Continuous delivery pipelines for such scaled out applications typically consist of multiple environments.

 DevOPS enables faster &